How To Create VNet In Azure

 }

-Creating VNet using Azure CLI
+Create VNet In Azure CLI

 Now, we need to create the virtual network using Azure CLI.
 Execute the below script to create the virtual network using Azure CLI.